Trick Pony

-Trick Pony was an American country music group, formed in 1999 by Heidi Newfield (lead vocals, acoustic guitar, harmonica), Keith Burns (lead guitar, vocals), and Ira Dean (bass guitar, vocals).
+Trick Pony was an American country music group from Nashville, Tennessee.
+It was formed in 1999 by Heidi Newfield (lead vocals, acoustic guitar, harmonica), Keith Burns (lead guitar, vocals), and Ira Dean (bass guitar, vocals).
 They recorded three studio albums: Trick Pony, On a Mission, and R.I.D.E., released in 2001, 2002, and 2005.
 These albums produced eight singles on the Billboard Hot Country Songs chart, including four Top 20 hits: "Pour Me", "On a Night like This", "Just What I Do", and "On a Mission".

 In 2006, Newfield departed for a solo career and Aubrey Collins replaced her as lead vocalist.
 The group disbanded after Collins and Dean left in 2007 and 2008.
 Newfield released a solo debut album, What Am I Waiting For, in 2008 on Curb Records, while Burns joined singer Michelle Poe to form a duo called Burns & Poe.
 Burns, Dean, and Newfield reformed the group in late 2013, although Dean left again in 2014.
 The revived lineup released one more album, Pony Up, via Permian Records in 2016.

 History

 Trick Pony was formed in 1996 by guitarist Keith Burns and bass guitarist Ira Dean.
 Both musicians had experience as backing musicians for other country music acts: Burns had previously worked with Joe Diffie, and Dean with Tanya Tucker.
+Additionally, Dean's brother is fellow country music singer-songwriter Billy Dean.
 Keith and Ira decided to form a group composed of two men and a woman.
 Completing the lineup was lead singer Heidi Newfield, a friend of Burns's wife.
 The trio began touring throughout the Southern United States and performed regularly at 8 Seconds Saloon in Indianapolis, Indiana.